Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

 Invite your little one and introduce the activity.
 Start by drawing faces on leaves, one by one.

-We also used fun book Foods with moods for a little bit of inspiration.
+We also used the fun book Foods with moods for a little bit of inspiration.
 The vegetable and fruit faces are so funny to kids and also a great way to introduce the concept of fillings and emotions to a young child.

 What I like about it, it contains questions to demonstrate each emotion.
-It makes it easy for your child to talk about feelings and thoughts he has while looking silly vegetable faces.
+It makes it easy for your child to talk about feelings and thoughts he has while looking at silly vegetable faces.

 Pick one emotion and ask your child to find a matching leaf.
 For example: “Can you find a leaf that feels happy? ” or “Can you find a leaf that feels sad? ”